Most people think that vizslas are malnourished or weak at first glance.

 Top 5 Ingredients: 1.
 Chicken Meal, 2.
 Tapioca, 3.
 Chickpeas, 4.
 Salmon Meal, 5.
 Chicken Fat

-Instinct’s Raw Boost Senior Dog Food is a super-tasty option that also helps you manage your senior vizsla’s weight.
-It’s filled with protein-rich kibbles and meaty freeze-dried raw chicken bites that will keep your dog in lean and muscular shape.
+Instinct’s Raw Boost Senior Dog Food is a super-tasty option that helps you manage your senior vizsla’s weight.
+It’s filled with protein-rich kibbles and meaty freeze-dried raw chicken bites that will keep your dog lean and muscular.
 Moreover, the food includes DHA, which promotes brain health and maintains sharp vision in older dogs.

 A great feature of this formula is that it contains L-carnitine.
 This amino acid burns fat by converting it into energy and offers double benefit to your vizsla.
-The formula is also fortified with glucosamine and chondroitin, so your dog doesn’t develop joint issues.
-Ingredients that cause digestive upsets like grains, corn, wheat, potato, and artificial additives are also removed from the recipe.
+The formula provides glucosamine and chondroitin so your dog doesn’t develop joint issues.
+This recipe does not have ingredients that cause digestive upsets like grains, corn, wheat, potato, and artificial additives.

 15. Solid Gold Young At Heart Senior Grain-Free Chicken, Sweet Potato & Spinach Dry Dog Food